If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Use the following recipe to prepare thymolated syrup that you will feed to honey bees for control of Nosema:

 - Use either ethyl alcohol or isopropyl alcohol for the base mixture.
 Alcohol dissolves thymol crystals a lot better than water.
-After making the alcohol preparation, you can then add water to the required volume for proper constitution.
+After making the alcohol preparation, you can then add water to the required volume for the proper constitution.
 The alcohol helps with dissolving thymol in water.
 Do not use denatured alcohol.

 - Thymol usually comes in crystals.
 Use 12.5 grams of the crystals for this thymolated syrup.
 Mix the 12.5 grams of thymol with 88 ml of alcohol.
 This should give you about 100 ml of the resulting solution.
 This gives you what is called a premix solution.

 - Add 2 ml of the premix solution to every gallon of thymolated syrup you want to make.
 This is a rate of 2 teaspoons per 5 gallons of water.
 Stir the solution thoroughly so that the thymol dissolves well in water.
 The alcohol used in this recipe helps thymol dissolve better in water.
-Improper constitution of this syrup can result in the concentration of thymol being more in one half of the syrup and poisoning honey bees.
+Improper constitution of this syrup can result in the concentration of thymol being more in one-half of the syrup and poisoning honey bees.

 Caution with Thymol